Hardware-Attested Workload Launch: Securing Non-Human Identities

 • Additionally, banks can use hardware attestation to protect sensitive banking applications running in cloud environments.
 By verifying the integrity of the application and its runtime environment, they can prevent unauthorized access to customer data and ensure compliance with regulations like GDPR and CCPA.

 • Key attestation, as highlighted by Android Developers, verifies that cryptographic keys are securely stored, adding an extra layer of protection.
+For a banking service account, this means its access keys are hardware-protected.

 Hardware attestation isn't just for finance.
 It can also protect intellectual property.